Energy efficiency for businesses

 The benefits go further than the purely financial, though.
 There is also the need to follow mandatory legislation and the reputational benefits a business can earn from being seen to be green.

-According to a 2010 survey by the Economist Intelligence Unit of 278 major global corporations (38% with an annual turnover of $1bn or more), 83% of companies noted significant cost savings from their energy efficiency programmes, while 54% noted improvements to their brand reputation as a result.
+According to a 2010 survey by the Economist Intelligence Unit of major global corporations 83% of companies noted significant cost savings from their energy efficiency programmes, while 54% noted improvements to their brand reputation as a result.

-The report also said that businesses often seem to underestimate the value that their investors give to energy efficiency.
-Sustainability issues are increasingly being taken into account both by investors and customers before they make investment or purchasing decisions.
+The Economist report also said that businesses often seem to underestimate the value that their investors give to energy efficiency.
+Indeed it has been found that sustainability issues are increasingly being taken into account both by investors and customers before they make investment or purchasing decisions.

 Quantifying the reputational benefits of greening your business can be tricky, but adding up the pounds and pence that energy efficiency measures can generate is much more straightforward.